 - the plan must stay unchangeable, and no overlapping tasks are allowed; however, ensuring the parallel work of two teams is possible.

 - when a client has explicit requirements for the project and the product.

 The hybrid approach combines the best means of Waterfall and Agile management models.
 The Waterfall part lies in the meticulous requirements collection and analysis.
 The Agile approach gave this project management method its iteration-based workflow that allows teams to focus on critical tasks.When to use:

 - if a project is of the middle size and medium complexity;

 - if a project has a well-defined idea that also provides some space for experiments.

 9. Critical Chain Project Management (CCPM)

 Critical chain project management is an alternative to the CPM model.
 If the CPM model focuses on timing, the CCPM emphasizes the resources (human resources, hardware, equipment, etc.).
-This may sound a little weird, but using this methodology, you start from the end.
-The team analyses the deliverables and resources they have, and only then sets the dependencies between the resources to form the tasks that must be accomplished.
+This may sound a little weird, but when using this methodology, you start from the end.
+The team analyses the deliverables and resources they have, and only after that, sets the dependencies between the resources to form the tasks that must be accomplished.
 The principles of CCPM are:

 - no multitasking;

 - the time to create a project is estimated based on 100% workload for a specialist;